sanjot-sagar/qformer_mllm_iqa/README.md

 # No-Reference Image Quality Assessment (NR-IQA) using Multimodal Models

-This repository performs inference for image quality assessment on AI-generated images using a pre-trained multimodal model.
+This repository performs inference for image quality assessment on AI-generated images and authentically distorted images using a pre-trained multimodal model.

 ## 🔧 Installation